Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 Using a macerator makes dumping as odorless as anything out there.

-One must almost always rinse out the inside of a traditional hose after disconnecting.
+After disconnecting, one must almost always rinse out the inside of a traditional hose.

 And the plastic of the garden hose is pretty thick, so you're not smelling the black water tank contents through the hose.